typedoc2md/typedoc-plugin-markdown/.changeset/chatty-cheetahs-love.md

 'typedoc-plugin-markdown': minor
 ---

-- Exposed formatting with prettier options (--formatWithPrettier and --prettierConfigFile).
+- Exposed formatting with prettier options "formatWithPrettier" and "prettierConfigFile" that enables additional formatting of output if Prettier is installed on a project.